-A franchise that has defined Xbox as a platform for a long time is of course Halo, and Halo 5: Guardians is a worthy addition to the series and our list of the best Xbox One games.
+A franchise that has defined Xbox as a platform for a long time is, of course, Halo.
+Back in 2015, Halo 5: Guardians became a worthy addition to the series and our list of the best Xbox One games.

 With both a single-player campaign and the usual thrilling multiplayer combat, this is the Halo game for Xbox One you don't want to miss.
-Though its single-player campaign isn't the best in the franchise in terms of story, this is Halo multiplayer combat at its most fun, and anyone that loves playing online with friends will enjoy what the various modes have to offer.
+Though its single-player campaign isn't the best in the franchise in terms of story, this is Halo multiplayer combat at its most fun.
+Anyone that loves playing online with friends will enjoy what the various modes have to offer.

 Hellblade: Senua's Sacrifice is developer Ninja Theory's first attempt at publishing its own game and it's quite an achievement.
 The game follows Senua, a Celtic warrior suffering from psychosis who travels to Hell to rescue her lost lover.

 The game uses an interesting mix of binaural audio and innovative visual techniques to communicate Senua's experience with her psychosis to the player.
 The end result is a game that's likely to be quite different from anything else you've played recently.

 Disturbing, insightful and extremely enjoyable to play, this is a game worth taking a look at if you're interested in the best Xbox One games - and it's well worth playing ahead of the release of Hellblade 2.

 - Our experience with the motion capture tech behind Hellblade